hringriin/chordbook/README.md

 # Chordbook

+## ATTENTION PLEASE

+**The support for compiling this on windows via one of the scripts / makefiles in this repository is temporarily discontinued.**

 ## About this Repository in my native language

 Dieses *Chordbook* stellt eine persönliche und vielfältige Sammlung von Liedgut dar, die ich über die Jahre gesammelt habe.